 - Reporting and review of the current state

-- Status Assessment of the status of the portfolio with regards to the corresponding strategy.
+- Status Assessment of the status of the portfolio in regard to the corresponding strategy.

-- a program is as a collection of project activities as a portfolio, but with different intent
+- a program is a collection of project activities as a portfolio, but with different intent

-- a program has a strategic intent but is usually less long-term and less intricate than portfolio
+- a program has a strategic intent, but is usually less long-term and less intricate than a portfolio

 - the program architecture identifies the program components

 - program components need to be delivered in such a way as to achieve the strategic intent optimally.

 As you can see, this set of characteristics does not match those addressed by portfolio management fully.
 That’s when an integrated approach fixes the hardships of creating a cohesive framework, that allows for both “The Aligning” and “The Monitoring and Control” for all your projects, programs, and portfolios using the same set of rules.
 Such a framework creates an operational link between projects, programs, and portfolio management.